marczz/mzlinux_pages/media/streaming.md

 -   [eezpnp](http://www.eezupnp.de/) (Free but not open source ?)
     is a control point written in Java.
 -   [GMediaRender](http://gmrender.nongnu.org/) (GPL)
-    is a UPnP media renderer for Linux, It provides UPnP controllers to render media content from a UPnP media server. _Like {{< iref "#gmediaserver" "GMediaServer" >}} this project is no longer maintained and is not updated since 2007 and still in debian_.
+    is an UPnP media renderer for Linux, It provides UPnP controllers to render media content from a UPnP media server. _Like {{< iref "#gmediaserver" "GMediaServer" >}}
+    this project is no longer maintained and is not updated since 2007_.
     -   [gmrender-resurrect](https://github.com/hzeller/gmrender-resurrect)
-        is a newer fork of gmediarender.
+        is a newer fork of gmediarender _active in 2021_, it is in the Debian package _gmediarender_.
 -   _rygel-playbin_ is a media renderer par of the {{< iref "#rygel" "Rygel" >}}
     upnp media server.
 -   [simple-dlna-browser